ap9891/BFS-and-DFS-connected-component/README.md

 Then used this 2D Binary matrix as input for our program.

 Data collection
-The image dataset is collected from NASA's Hubble telescope site (http://hubble.nasa.gov/ ) and also from google images.
+The image dataset is collected from NASA's Hubble telescope site (http://hubble.nasa.gov/ ).